Yonkers, New York: 21st century

 Areas of Yonkers which bordered similar neighborhoods in Riverdale began seeing an influx of Orthodox Jews during the 2000s, and the Riverdale Hatzalah volunteer ambulance service began serving neighborhoods in the southwest part of the city.
 The Sherwood Park Cemetery is a small Jewish cemetery.

 Two former Alexander Smith and Sons Carpet Company loft buildings (at 540 and 578 Nepperhan Avenue) have been repurposed to house the YoHo Artist Community, which has private studios there.
 Yonkers Raceway, a harness racing track, renovated its grounds and clubhouse and added video slot machines in 2006 to become Yonkers Raceway & Empire City Casino.
 MGM Resorts International bought the raceway and casino in 2018 for $850 million.

 During the COVID-19 pandemic, the city opened several test sites at the ParkCare Pavilion of St. John's Riverside Hospital (considered a COVID-19 hotspot).
 The test site was operated by the New York State Department of Health during the pandemic.
 More test sites opened in the city as students prepared to return to school for in-person instruction.

 In February 2023, the Yonkers City Council approved the US Post Office on Main Street for local-landmark status after its 1989 listing on the National Register of Historic Places in 1989.
 On September 29, 2023, a state of emergency was declared in the city after flash flooding affected most of the Hudson Valley and New York City.
 Most area parkways were closed and flooding was also reported in neighboring Mount Vernon.
 After the flooding, crews pumped water out of Yonkers homes.

 The city has been used as a location for films and television series, and the City Hall courtroom is used for film scenes and commercials.
 The city along with neighboring Mount Vernon saw an increase in revenue grow from 2016.
 Catch Me If You Can (2002) and Mona Lisa Smile (2003) were partially filmed in the city.
 Yonkers is the setting of two feature films by local filmmaker Robert Celestino: Mr. Vincent (1997) and Yonkers Joe (2008).
 The city is the setting for the 2005 film A Tale of Two Pizzas, and Tyler, the Creator released "Yonkers" in 2011.
 Neil Simon's play, Lost in Yonkers, and its film version are set in the city.
 A new Lionsgate Studios facility hosts the Spanish multimedia communications group Mediapro, and a planned $500 million expansion would make it the largest such facility in the Northeast.

+On May 27, 2026, the Yonkers City Council unanimously voted to rename the intersection of School Street and Brooke Street as "Earl DMX Simmons Way."